 The most critical aspects of reliable food contamination analysis are the reduction of interferences from the sample matrix and analyte recovery.
 Traditionally, Solid Phase Extraction (SPE), Supported Liquid Extraction (SLE), liquid-liquid, syringe filtration, and centrifugation have been used to reduce matrix interference prior to LC/MS analysis.
 However, these techniques are time consuming, adversely impact recovery, require expensive consumables, and use large amounts of solvent which then need to be concentrated.
-Several studies comparing these techniques to Thomson eXtreme® Filter Vials (patented) for contaminant analysis were conducted in orange juice, soil, milk, shellfish and water analysis to juice, tea, shellfish, water and botanical analysis.
+Several studies comparing these techniques to Thomson eXtreme[®] Filter Vials (patented) for contaminant analysis were conducted in orange juice, soil, milk, shellfish and water.